braincorp/PVM/README.md

 ## The PVM model

 The PVM is a larger project that to some extent resembles Demos 2-4, but is much more complex.
-It constructs a hierarchy of predictive encoders as described in the paper *[Unsupervised Learning from Continuous Video in a Scalable Predictive Recurrent Network]*.
+It constructs a hierarchy of predictive encoders as described in the paper *[Unsupervised Learning from Continuous Video in a Scalable Predictive Recurrent Network]* (https://arxiv.org/abs/1607.06854).
 The model may be evaluated on online visual tracking task.
 The descriptions of meta-parameters of the models that can be simulated are available in
 ```PVM_models/model_zoo```.
 Feel free to modify these settings, but be aware that simulating some of these models to convergence
 may take days if not weeks (at least until a GPU version is implemented, which is not yet the case).
 For your convenience
 several pre-trained models are available.